hmxmilohax/rock-band-3-deluxe/readme.md

 To take advantage of these upgrades, first ensure [python](https://www.python.org/downloads/) is downloaded, and installed into PATH.
 Click the checkbox presented during python install to ensure this.

-Head to the `/dependencies/` folder in this repo and run the install_gitpython.bat.

-You may optionally run `pip install gitpython` in cmd.
+Head to the `/dependencies/` folder in this repo and run the install_gitpython.bat, or run `pip install gitpython` in cmd.

 Next simply run the `enable_keys.bat` or `disable_keys.bat` to download the new mogg files and enable their additions.